Conondale National Park is one of the most beautifully rugged, lush rainforests destinations in Queensland.

-There are a number of walking tracks found with the Conondale National Park where you will be able to explore the forests, creeks and waterfalls.
+There are several walking tracks found with the Conondale National Park where you can explore the forests, creeks and waterfalls.
 Walks include:

-There are also a number of longer walks which can take half a day to a number of days.
+There are also several longer walks which can take half a day to several days.

-Stop at one of the picnic areas after your walk or ride and enjoy use of the picnic tables, BBQ’s and toilets at the Booloumba Creek day-use area beside the creek.
+Stop at one of the picnic areas after your walk or ride and enjoy the use of the picnic tables, BBQ’s and toilets at the Booloumba Creek day-use area beside the creek.
 You must bring your own water and ensure you take away rubbish.
-Domestic animals are not permitted within the park, with the exception of horses, which may be ridden on the Horse Trail Network only.
+Domestic animals are not permitted within the park, except for horses, which may be ridden only by the Horse Trail Network.